Table of Contents

 The most compelling motivation happens when you praise (and reward) your employees for doing a stellar job.
 Recognizing individuals and teams for a job well done serves three purposes - it drives employee motivation, works as positive reinforcement, and improves the overall employee experience.

-What is Positive Reinforcement?
+What is positive reinforcement?

-The notion of the concept first came about with the behavioral school of psychology and is based on B.F.
+The notion of the concept first came about from the behavioral school of psychology and is based on B.F.
 Skinner’s theory of operant conditioning in the early 20th century.
 He created a “Skinner box” where he objectively recorded a rat’s behavior in a specific time frame.

-Types of Reinforcement at the Workplace
+Types of reinforcement at the workplace